looran/tshat/README.md

 FLAGS:
     -d               do not daemonize and log to stdout (twice enables dependencies debugging) -h, --help       Prints help information
+    -L               do not remember any history
     -K               generate new server key and do not write key/fingerprint to file -V, --version    Prints version information

 OPTIONS:
-    -k <keyfile>        server key file, defaults to .tshat_key and .tshat_key.fp for fingerprint -l <logfile>        chat log file, default to no logging -p <port>           server port to bind, defaults to 2222
+    -k <keyfile>        server key file, defaults to .tshat_key and .tshat_key.fp for fingerprint -l <logfile>        chat log file, default to no file logging -p <port>           server port to bind, defaults to 2222
 ```